Free Gift Deed

 TO: __________

-THIS IS an irrevocable inter vivos Deed of Gift given by me, __________, of __________, Virginia, United States.
+THIS IS an irrevocable inter vivos Deed of Gift given by me, __________, of __________, Ohio, United States.
 My purpose in completing this document is to give effect to my wishes regarding gifts I wish to make during my lifetime to family and friends.
 To that end, I provide as follows:

 1. I REVOKE all prior dispositions of every kind previously made by me respecting the subject matter of this irrevocable Deed of Gift, whether by a previous Deed of Gift or contained in my Will.

-2. I APPOINT __________, of __________, Virginia, United States to carry out my instructions in this irrevocable Deed of Gift.
-If __________ has predeceased me, or declines to act as my Agent, or becomes incapable of completing his or her duties, then I appoint __________, of __________, Virginia, United States to be the Agent of this irrevocable Deed of Gift instead of __________, and I declare that the expression "Agent" wherever used throughout this irrevocable Deed of Gift means any alternate Agent.
+2. I APPOINT __________, of __________, Ohio, United States to carry out my instructions in this irrevocable Deed of Gift.
+If __________ has predeceased me, or declines to act as my Agent, or becomes incapable of completing his or her duties, then I appoint __________, of __________, Ohio, United States to be the Agent of this irrevocable Deed of Gift instead of __________, and I declare that the expression "Agent" wherever used throughout this irrevocable Deed of Gift means any alternate Agent.

 3. I GIVE to my Agent all of the property specified in this irrevocable Deed of Gift upon the following trusts:

-1. If I have died, or if I have lost contractual capacity, my Agent will transfer the following property to the respective donee, __________ of __________, Virginia, United States as soon as possible: $__________ United States Dollars.
+1. If I have died, or if I have lost contractual capacity, my Agent will transfer the following property to the respective donee, __________ of __________, Ohio, United States as soon as possible: $__________ United States Dollars.

 2. If __________ has predeceased me: